DaanS8/ScalableRecognition/README.md

 This is often refined by using [Lowe's ratio test](https://stackoverflow.com/questions/51197091/how-does-the-lowes-ratio-test-work): if there is a feature vector that is significantly closer than other feature vectors it's probably the same region in a different context.
 If there is no clear match, it's probably a region that is not in both images.
-So take the two closest feature vectors and only accept the closest vector as a match if the closest vector is x times closer than the second closest vector.
+So, take the two closest feature vectors and only accept the closest vector as a match if the closest vector is x times closer than the second closest vector.
 In the picture below, all keypoints without a clear match are represented as red dots.
 All accepted matches are shown in yellow.
 ![Example of keypoint matches](img_rm/matching.jpg)